 - Find someone outside of school to vent to.
 They will help remind you that we aren’t the only ones who have crazy jobs

 - Focus on the students and what you need for them tomorrow.
-The rest can wait, but make class productive
+The rest can wait, but make a class productive

 - Don’t be afraid to ask for help or advice.
-Even the most veteran of teachers struggle some days
+Even the most veteran teachers struggle some days

 - @loveteachblog is awesome.
-We taught in similar environments, I could relate to her struggles, and posts always made me laugh
+We taught in similar environments, I could relate to her struggles, and her posts always made me laugh

 - I like SJT’s Teach Happy Membership and the many teachers over there!
 Inspirational articles about how teachers change lives